Nuvido/Quest2_Research/README.md

 Application is meant to only be accessible for employes however, with a specialy crafted intent you are able to access the application (com.oculus.os.chargecontrol.action.start or ).
 The application allows for the limitation of the devices battery capacity.
 ### Assistant
 The oculus Assistant is a virtual assistant for the quest.
 The application retrieves a set of preferences from a server, similar to GK'S.
+### YADI
+Yadi is a service/application installed on every quest device, it fullfils the need for internal package installation and updating.
+It allows for fcabeook to deploy applications on internal devices.
+An intresting note is that the application refers to itself as YadiOs
+### Device Auth Server
+This application pings the url graph.facebook-hardware.com and requests for a token (sha256WithRSAEncryption) internal versions of the device allow for a different sandbox to be used as with the structure "graph." + sandbox + ".facebook-hardware.com".
+Debug devices ping ovr.deviceauth.sandbox.facebook-hardware.com
+### Oculus Bug Reporter
+As the name implies this is the service responsible for user bug reports.
+When a bug report is intiated it checks the following.
+- is productivity_mode_enabled
+- Using Infinite Office Platform
+- User description
+- All system application versions
+It will then send a post packet to the url https://graph.oculus.com/report_bug This packet contains the above information and more.
+### QALAB
+Not much is known about this application as it is not user accessible.
+The only user facing part of this application is a reset service which resets the device after a counter counts down from 5 Minutes The service is com.oculus.qalab\
+### Stats Collector
+As the name implies, it collects stats from the device.
+Stats such as the following are collected.
+- oculus_mobile_disk_io_by_uid
+- culus_mobile_lmk_kill_events
+- oculus_mobile_low_storage_events
+- oculus_mobile_thermal_throttling_events
+- culus_mobile_wall_clock_events
+- culus_mobile_wifi_enabled_events
+- Various BLE information